-(c) Copyright The Jewish Press.
+Copyright The Jewish Press, February 9, 2007.
 All rights reserved.

-LOUIS RENE BERES (Ph.D., Princeton, 1971) was born in Switzerland at the end of World War II.
-He lectures and publishes widely on international relations and international law, and is Strategic and Military Affairs columnist for The Jewish Press.
+LOUIS RENE BERES (Ph.D.
+Princeton 1971) is the author of many books and articles dealing with international relations and international law.
+He is Strategic and Military Affairs columnist for The Jewish Press.

 Louis Rene Beres